jdmpro/kernel/README.md

 You can also download and compile an updated version of kernel from the official website of Linux kernel at `https://www.kernel.org`

-The latest version of Linux kernel as of the time of writing is `6.9.0-rc2`.
+The latest version of Linux kernel as of the time of writing is `linux-zen`.
 Find latest kernel copy link use `wget` command.
 ```bash
 wget https://git.kernel.org/torvalds/t/linux-zen.tar.gz
 ```